 You’ve spent months preparing for your dream vacation.

-After countless hours scrolling down on Trip Advisor and highlighting practically every recommendation on your Lonely Planet traveler’s guide, you’ve got every single detail of your trip planned down to a T.
+After countless hours scrolling down on Trip Advisor and highlighting practically every recommendation on your Lonely Planet traveller’s guide, you’ve got every single detail of your trip planned down to a T.

-But what you haven’t prepared for is coming down with a case of traveler’s diarrhea—the most common travel-related illness—which can quickly turn your marvelous long-awaited trip into an agonizing experience.
+But what you haven’t prepared for is coming down with a case of traveller’s diarrhea—the most common travel-related illness—which can quickly turn your marvelous long-awaited trip into an agonizing experience.

-Since there are many myths and misconceptions about traveler’s diarrhea, we’ve compiled this handy guide that everyone in your travel party should check before leaving home to avoid unpleasant surprises!
+Since there are many myths and misconceptions about traveller’s diarrhea, we’ve compiled this handy guide that everyone in your travel party should check before leaving home to avoid unpleasant surprises!

-The symptoms of traveler’s diarrhea can vary.
+The symptoms of traveller’s diarrhea can vary.
 However, abdominal cramps, bloating, nausea, vomiting, fever, and at least three unformed stools in a 24-hour period are the typical signs of infection.

-What can you do to avoid getting travel’s diarrhea?
+What can you do to avoid getting traveller’s diarrhea?

 Keep Your Hands Clean

 - Wash your hands with soap and water often, especially before eating and after using the bathroom.